Facts and figures about the Order of Malta

 WHAT GIVES IT SOVEREIGN STATUS?

 The Order of Malta's forces once occupied Cyprus, Rhodes and Malta.
-But Napoleon expelled the order from Malta in 1798, depriving the knights of the final patch of land over which they ruled.
+But Napoleon expelled it from Malta in 1798, depriving the knights of the final patch of land over which they ruled.
 It still has its own legal code and constitution, a government and courts.
 But, other than a few grand buildings, it has no territory to call its own.
-"Its sovereignty is more a legal fiction than actual sovereignty," said Giovanni Bonello, a retired Maltese judge who has written extensively on the order.
+"Its sovereignty is more a legal fiction than actual sovereignty," said Giuseppe Bonello, a retired Maltese judge who has written extensively on the order.

 WHO GETS TO BE A KNIGHT?

 There was a time when a would-be member of the Order of Malta had to prove nobility through all eight great-grandparents.
 Now, such noble requirements are largely relaxed except in some European countries.
 The highest-ranking members, the Professed Knights, make vows of poverty, chastity and obedience and live like monks.
 The second class, Knights and Dames in Obedience, include both men and women who pledge obedience.
-Members of the third class don't make any religious promises but are supposed to live their public and private lives as exemplary Christians.
+The third class don't make any religious promises but are supposed to live their public and private lives as exemplary Christians.

 One of the orders most illustrious — and notorious — members was the artist Caravaggio, who was expelled in 1608 after he murdered one young man and got into a brawl that left a knight seriously injured.
 Its most controversial leader was Czar Paul I of Russia, who took over as grand master after the order was expelled from Malta and needed a protector.
 The Holy See never recognized Paul's appointment because he was neither Catholic (he was Orthodox Christian), nor celibate, nor elected.